John Borrows: Early life and education

 Borrows is Anishinaabe/Ojibway, and a member of the Chippewas of the Nawash First Nation in Ontario, Canada.

 Borrows grew up near the Cape Croker reserve on Georgian Bay in Ontario.
 Borrows's mother ran away in order to escape being sent to a residential school.
 Borrows credits her with teaching him about Indigenous laws while he grew up on the land that his family farmed.
 Borrows's uncle was a former chief, a great-grandfather was a long-serving councillor, and his great-great-grandfather was one of the signatories to a land treaty with the Crown.

 Borrows received a Bachelor of Arts and a Master of Arts from the University of Toronto in politics and history.
-He went on to earn his Doctor of Law and Master of Laws at the University of Toronto Faculty of Law, and his Doctor of Philosophy at Osgoode Hall Law School.
+He went on to earn his Juris Doctor and Master of Laws at the University of Toronto Faculty of Law, and his Doctor of Philosophy at Osgoode Hall Law School.
 While he was at Osgoode, he started an international Indigenous legal exchange program, which is still active as of November 2018.